AndDenny16/ToneBuddy/README.md

 ---

 ## **About This Repository**
-This repository contains the **frontend** implementation of the Tone Buddy app.
+This repository contains the **frontend** implementation of the Tone Buddy app that interacts with AWS Backend through API Gateway.
 Below is an overview of its structure:

 ### **Directory Structure**
 - **`src/screens`**